StatisticalPopulationGenomics-2ndEd/moments/example2/README.md

   constraint: greater_than
 ```

-After optimizing these parameters, we run the second round of optimization using the demes graph file produced in the first round and the parameters specified in [models/MSL_GBR_Vindija_round2/options_MSL_GBR_Vindija_round2.yaml](models/MSL_GBR_Vindija_round2/options_MSL_GBR_Vindija_round2.yaml).
-Our final best-fit model is plotted below;
+We use a single parameter for all Neandertal effective sizes, as the effective size of the NI deme in particular is not likely well-constrained.
+After optimizing these parameters, we run a second round of optimization using the model inferred in the first round ([MSL_GBR_Vindija_model.misid_fit.yaml](example2/models/MSL_GBR_Vindija_round1/MSL_GBR_Vindija_model.misid_fit.yaml)) and the parameters specified in [options_MSL_GBR_Vindija_round2.yaml](models/MSL_GBR_Vindija_round2/options_MSL_GBR_Vindija_round2.yaml).
+Our final best-fit model is plotted below.

 ![Best-fit model](models/MSL_GBR_Vindija_round2/MSL_GBR_Vindija_round2.misid_fit.tubes.png)
 ![Best-fit model fit](models/MSL_GBR_Vindija_round2/MSL_GBR_Vindija_round2.misid_fit.comp_3d.png)